gvwilson/thirdbit/src/fiction/in-heck/index.md

 *Crack!*
 Thoughtful's shot hit one of the bots in its chest.
-As it crumpled to the floor she pumped the action on the rifle to reload, yelping as Mouse rammed her ankle and a second bot seized the rifle's barrel.
+As it crumpled to the floor,
+she pumped the action on the rifle to reload, yelping as Mouse rammed her ankle and a second bot seized the rifle's barrel.